M-jerez/any-generator/README.md

 To simplify configuration a little bit you can set the transform object using a shorthand way as per bellow table.
 In the shorthand the transform is just an array of regular expressions that corresponds to the `replace` field, the rest of fields will be set to the default value.

+### Transforms.name

+Transforms.name is the minimum required transformation to replace the original blueprint name into the generated code.
-**Bellow examples show how you can write the minimum required '\_default\_' transformation in shorthand or expanded way.
-Both files are equivalent:**
+Bellow example shows the  'name' transformation in shorthand or expanded way. **Both files are equivalent:**

 <!-- prettier-ignore-start -->
 <table>